By Paul Bottomley, Endpoint Threat Detection and Response Lead, and

 Data in NiFi takes the form of flowfiles, which consist of content (the actual data) and supporting attributes.
 At the start of a dataflow, the flowfile only contains raw data, and at the end of a dataflow it is typically transformed and enriched.
 This is achieved using processors, which are used to consume, analyse and transform data.
 Out of the box, NiFi includes a comprehensive set of processors, which allows seamless integration to existing data sources such as SQL-based databases, Elasticsearch, MongoDB and Kafka instances.
 These capabilities make NiFi a very powerful tool for orchestration.

 Over the last few months, we’ve been implementing our design principles in a NiFi dataflow.
-Tanium Signal alerts, as well as broad sets of telemetry acquired using the Tanium platform (for example running process details, driver details, and loaded module details) are passed through a scalable pipeline before being indexed in an Elasticsearch cluster.
-NiFi connects to Elasticsearch and the dataflow begins execution.
+Tanium Signal alerts, as well as broad sets of telemetry acquired using the Tanium platform (for example running process details, driver details, and loaded module details) are passed through a scalable pipeline before being committed to our analysis platform.
+NiFi connects to our analysis platform and the dataflow begins execution.

 To explain orchestration in our context, we will describe one of our dataflow components, VirusTotal enrichment, which addresses design principle 3: the platform needs to automatically enrich indicators against threat intelligence datasets.